awesome-pentest-gadgets/VeggieRecipies/README.md

 VeggieRecipies is an Android network analysis and penetration suite which aims to offer to IT security experts/geeks **the most complete and advanced professional toolkit** to perform network security assesments on a mobile device.

-Once dSploit is started, you will be able to easily map your network, fingerprint alive hosts operating systems and running services, search for **known vulnerabilities**, crack logon procedures of many tcp protocols, perform man in the middle attacks such as **password sniffing** ( with common protocols dissection ), real time **traffic manipulation**, etc, etc.
+Once VeggieRecipies is started, you will be able to easily map your network, fingerprint alive hosts operating systems and running services, search for **known vulnerabilities**, crack logon procedures of many tcp protocols, perform man in the middle attacks such as **password sniffing** ( with common protocols dissection ), real time **traffic manipulation**, etc, etc.